MicroEJ/docs/VEEPortingGuide/uiDisplay.rst

 The serial data transmission is performed in hardware or in software.
 In hardware, the serial driver must configure an interrupt to be notified about the end of the transmission.
-In software, the *transmission* step is synchronous and blocker.
+In software, the *transmission* step is synchronous and blocking.

 .. note:: This pseudo implementation considers a display with a *serial* connection but the reasoning is similar with a *parallel* connection.